sgemmelluk/story-generator/README.md

 This app uses generative AI to create a personalised child's story.

+This branch adds an extra screen for the tutors at the college to add some extra prompt info.

 ## Description

 This is a personal project I used to learn how to use ChatGPT via the OpenAI API, as well as implementing a React front end with Routing and Material UI.